Shoulder Pain Treatment in Central London — Reach Overhead Again

 Physiotherapy

-TODO — confirm pricingFor shoulder pain in desk workers, monitor and keyboard positioning are usually contributors.
-An ergonomic assessment alongside rehab prevents recurrence.
+Price on enquiryFor shoulder pain in desk workers, monitor and keyboard positioning are usually contributors.
+A workplace assessment alongside rehab prevents recurrence.

 See treatment detail →Sports Massage